DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/use-report-elements/use-bar-codes/code-93.md

 * **Calculate a Checksum**

-    Specifies whether to calculate a checksum for the bar code.
+    Specifies whether to calculate a checksum for the barcode.

     > [!NOTE]
-	> A checksum of a **Code 93** bar code can contain characters that are not supported by this bar code symbology.
-For this reason, the checksum is not included in the **Code 93** bar code's displayed text.
+	> A checksum of a **Code 93** barcode can contain characters that are not supported by this barcode symbology.
+For this reason, the checksum is not included in the **Code 93** barcode's displayed text.